AtomicNoggin/keynavagable/README.md

 ### Element.prototype.setKeyAction(key,method[,target])

+Associate a key press or key press combination to a function for a given Element

 #### Arguments:

 **key**: the key press or key press combination to listen for while this element has focus.
 Maps to the KeyboardEvent key value (with the exception of ' ', which becomes 'Space').